 class HelloConan(ConanFile):

 scm = {

 "type": "git",

 "subfolder": "hello",

 "url": "https://github.com/conan-io/hello.git",

 "revision": "master"

 }

+....

 '''

 - type (Required): Currently only git and svn are supported.
 Others can be added eventually. - url (Required): URL of the remote or auto to capture the remote from the local working copy (credentials will be removed from it).
 When type is svn it can contain the peg\revision. - revision (Required): id of the revision or auto to capture the current working copy one.
-When type is git, it can also be the branch name or a tag. - subfolder (Optional, Defaulted to .): A subfolder where the repository will be cloned. - username (Optional, Defaulted to None): When present, it will be used as the login to authenticate with the remote. - password (Optional, Defaulted to None): When present, it will be used as the password to authenticate with the remote. - verify\ssl (Optional, Defaulted to True): Verify SSL certificate of the specified url. - submodule (Optional, Defaulted to None): - shallow: Will sync the git submodules using submodule sync - recursive: Will sync the git submodules using submodule sync --recursive
+When type is git, it can also be the branch name or a tag. - subfolder (Optional, Defaulted to .): A subfolder where the repository will be cloned. - username (Optional, Defaulted to None): When present, it will be used as the login to authenticate with the remote. - password (Optional, Defaulted to None): When present, it will be used as the password to authenticate with the remote. - verify\ssl (Optional, Defaulted to True): Verify SSL certificate of the specified url. - shallow (Optional, Defaulted to True): Use shallow clone for Git repositories. - submodule (Optional, Defaulted to None): - shallow: Will sync the git submodules using submodule sync - recursive: Will sync the git submodules using submodule sync --recursive